 Entities that otherwise meet the above definition, but charge a nominal/sliding fee to patients, may still be considered free or charitable clinics provided essential services are delivered regardless of the patient’s ability to pay.
 Free or charitable clinics restrict eligibility for their services to individuals who are uninsured, underinsured and/or have limited or no access to primary, specialty or prescription health care.

 From 2001-2007 the National Association of Free Clinics was primarily run by a volunteer Board that met twice a year.
 In 2007, the Association hired its first full-time Executive Director, Nicole Lamoureux.
-From 2007-2009 the Association had one employee and has since grown to currently have three employees.
+From 2007-2009 the Association had one employee and has since grown to currently have four and a half employees.
 Additionally, the budget of the Association has grown from 75,000 in 2007 to 1.6 million in 2020.

 In 2009, the Association saw a rapid growth of staff, funding and recognition due to a partnership with television personality Dr. Oz.
 The NAFC and the Dr. Oz Show joined together to hold a Free One Day Health Clinic in Houston, Texas where 1,800 uninsured Texans received health care and connection to follow up care.
 This clinic was filmed and turned into a one-hour television show that discussed the uninsured and the important role that Free Clinics play as a part of the nation’s safety net.